 A downloadable game for Windows

-This is a test drive of the LÖVE framework that I went a bit overboard with.
+This was made as a test drive of the LÖVE framework.
 Collect the seven foodstuffs scattered throughout the maze-like game world.
 Once all are in your possession, return to your den to prep for hibernation!

 Arrow Keys, WASD: Walk, jump, climb, activate machines.